Goniotomy for Childhood Glaucoma

-Babies who have goniotomy for glaucoma need to be watched carefully after surgery to make sure their glaucoma is controlled.
+Children who have a goniotomy for glaucoma need to be watched carefully after surgery to make sure their glaucoma is controlled.
 The pressure in their eyes needs to be measured frequently.

 Why It Is Done

-Goniotomy is used to treat congenital glaucoma if the clear covering (cornea) over the iris (the colored part of the eye) is not cloudy.
+Goniotomy is used to treat childhood glaucoma if the clear covering (cornea) over the iris (the colored part of the eye) is not cloudy.